 Pets are a major responsibility that should not be taken lightly.
 In fact, everyone in the family must be willing to accept this responsibility and chip in whenever necessary.
+This includes children.

 If you have someone in your family who is hesitant about adopting a pet, you may want to reconsider your options.
 You must remember that the pet will reside in your home for more than a decade.

 Every pet requires a specific amount of activity each day.
 Regardless, if you plan on exercising the dog or cat on a treadmill or in your backyard, adequate space is a necessity.

 One of the most difficult tasks of adopting a pet from a rescue shelter is finding the right breed.
 For instance, if you have a history of allergies related to dog danger and hair, you will need to stick with a “hypoallergenic dog.”

 There are a number of these dogs so you will not be limited to your options.
 The Portuguese water dog, Schnauzer, and Maltese are only a few breeds that are considered hypoallergenic, but there are approximately 19 in all.